 I don’t know about you, but I get super stressed out when I don’t have a plan.
 I’m a worrier, and I hate feeling like I’m either missing out or making a big mistake by not working out all the little details in advance.
 Here’s the problem, over-planning tends to lead to over-scheduling, which is the opposite of pacing yourself.

 This is what I do: I make a solid plan.
 Like, down to the minute planning.
 And then I put it away.
 In keeping with the spirit of my last tip, I use the main points of my plan as a guide, while letting the in-between parts of the day flow however they do.
 But if things ever start feeling out of control, I have my play book that I can whip out and use to get back on track.
-It’s like a safety blanket of sorts that helps me enjoy my time and not be stressed.
+It’s like a safety blanket of sorts that helps me enjoy my time and not stress myself out.

 Several reputable essential oils sell versions of the blend.
 My favorite is Plant Therapy Germ Fighter Synergy.
-Rub a little of the diluted oil on your feet and wrists every day, and be surprised at how resilient you become!
+Rub a little of the diluted oil on your feet and wrists every day, and be surprised at how resilient you become.

 be smart when eating local cuisines